guilherme-aroliveira/aws-eks-tf-project/README.md

 region = "aws region"
 role_arn = "aws role to execute terraform with credentials"
 ```
-The Infrastructure provisioning is performed by a pipeline file (example: pipelines.yml),
+The infrastructure provisioning is performed by a pipeline file (example: pipelines.yaml),
-which is responsible for executing a previously created GitHub Actions pipeline.
+which executes a previously created GitHub Actions pipeline.
 Each pull request will trigger the pipeline.

 ### Connect to an instance
 In case it's necessary to connect to an EC2 instance, it can be done like this: